 After a bit of a lull in 2017 control work has steadily ramped up again and as of June 2020 we are pretty confident that we have swept most of the area on the map.
-A lot of work is being done on the Telegraph Station Reserve as well so it is hoped that in the next year or so we can get this infestation well under control.
+A lot of work is being done on the Telegraph Station Reserve as well so it is hoped that in the coming years we can get this infestation well under control.

 Don’t grow cactus in your yard and if you do always put any cuttings in the bin.
 NOT OVER THE BACK FENCE!

 If your neighbours have some, mention to them (if you’re on good terms) that it is a serious weed and to bin all cuttings.

 Report to Landcare any you see in the bush.
 If you have a tablet or phone with a GPS turn on location tags and take a photo.
 If the location data appears in the details of the image send the photo by email to us and we will deal with it or notify the appropriate authority.
 Do not send the image by MMS (text) as the meta-data including location will be scrubbed.

 If that is not possible, then try to provide Landcare with as clear and accurate a description of its location as possible.

 If you’re really keen, and know how, remove it from the bush and put it in your wheelie bin.
 Be careful.
 These plants will hurt you (especially Hudson pear).
 We’d still be keen to know where you found it and what type it was.
 A reasonably close photo is enough for identification

 This is a test